 While some potential parents want their children to have the option of meeting their biological father, others don’t believe this is necessary.
 Traits such as race, religion, complexion, education, and family medical history are often available through a sperm bank’s database, but the identity of an anonymous sperm donor is not disclosed.
 Likewise, donors relinquish parental rights to any children conceived via their sperm donation and the identity of the potential parents and children remains confidential.

-At CORM, individuals and couples have the right to decide which sperm bank to use as well as the freedom to select a donor of their choosing.
+At CORM, individuals and couples have the right to decide which sperm bank in Houston to use as well as the freedom to select a donor of their choosing.
 Based on our experience and high standards, we recommended that our patients consider purchasing donor sperm from either Seattle Sperm Bank, California Cryobank or Fairfax Cryobank.
 Donors are handpicked and screened intensely before being accepted into their donor program.
 Less than 1% of all applicants make it through the selection process.
 Potential donors are subjected to an exhaustive medical, genetic, and psychological screening, as well as a detailed examination of background and family medical history.

 Prior to starting donor insemination, a careful medical and reproductive history should be taken on the woman and a rubella titer, blood type, and antibody test for CMV should be administered.
 If the woman tests negative for CMV, only a CMV-negative donor should be used.